Butterfly symbolism and meanings include angels, transformation, delicate beauty, immortality, fertility, joy, and other special qualities.

-Butterfly Color Meaning and Symbolism
+Butterfly Color Meanings and Symbolism

+Butterflies come in a stunning array of beautiful colors and many of us are curious about what those colors might symbolize.
 Not all animals come in a rainbow of colors in the way that butterflies, dragonflies, birds, and tropical fish do.
-This is one of the things that makes these creatures so special.
+This is one of the things that makes these beautiful creatures so special.

 Fortifying Your Security

 A variety of butterflies come in orange hues.
-The well-known monarch is one.
+The well-known monarch butterfly is one.
 Other species include the autumn leaf butterfly, the leopard butterfly, the Julia, and others.

 Butterflies that are yellow, or have predominantly yellow markings, include sulfurs, swallowtails, and birdwings.

-The color yellow symbolizes happiness, optimism, intellect, and honor.
-Your yellow chakra is called Manipura in Sanskrit, and it governs your solar plexus or the area in and around your stomach.
+In fact, your yellow chakra is called Manipura in Sanskrit, and it governs your solar plexus or the area in and around your stomach.
 Your yellow chakra represents your will and how you assert yourself in the world.

 Conversely, if you feel something negative in your stomach, it’s most likely not the right situation or our relationship for you.
 There is a difference between happy, giddy butterflies in your stomach and a pit of angst and dread!

-You are a light worker.
+You are a lightworker.

-You are a being capable of bringing light and happiness to the world.
+You are a being capable of bringing light and happiness into the world.
 You may consider yourself a serious, even morose person at times.
-The yellow butterfly reminds you that the light still shines within you.
+The yellow is a sign that the light still shines within you.